 Covers any serious injuries you or your partner suffer while in the vehicle.

-Note that add-on policies can differ depending on your insurer.
+Note that add-on policies can differ depending on your insurance provider.

 Which car insurance policy should I go for?